 The integral field spectrometer SPIFFI provides simultaneous spectroscopy of 32×64 spatial pixels with a spectral resolving power of approximately 3000.
-Three angular resolution scales are available: When used with the adaptive optics the angular resolution at a wavelength of $2.2~\mu m$ is 56~mas (milli-arcseconds) - at a scale of $12.5\times25~mas/spaxel$.
-To make optimal use of the spatial elements in seeing limited observations - and at partial correction of the atmospheric turbulence with faint reference stars - SPIFFI provides image scales of 100~mas/pixel and 250~mas/pixel.
-Each of the atmospheric transmission bands J (1.1- $1.4~\mu m$), H (1.45- $1.85~\mu m$), and K (1.95- $2.45~\mu m$) are covered with single exposures.
-In addition, the combined H and K bands (1.45- $2.45~\mu m$) can be observed at a resolution of 1500.
-With the help of additional mirrors, in a system called the sky-spider, the observer can simultaneously observe the night sky emission from a blank field up to 58~arcseconds off-axis (not offered yet).
-A detailed description of the instrument design can be found in Eisenhauer et al. $2003^2~and$ Bonnet et al. $2004^3~and$ references given therein.
+Three angular resolution scales are available: When used with the adaptive optics the angular resolution at a wavelength of 2.2 μ m is 56 mas (milli-arcseconds) - at a scale of 12.5×25 mas/spaxel.
+To make optimal use of the spatial elements in seeing limited observations - and at partial correction of the atmospheric turbulence with faint reference stars - SPIFFI provides image scales of 100 mas/pixel and 250 mas/pixel.
+Each of the atmospheric transmission bands J (1.1-1.4 μ m), H (1.45-1.85 μ m), and K (1.95-2.45 μ m) are covered with single exposures.
+In addition, the combined H and K bands (1.45-2.45 μ m) can be observed at a resolution of 1500.
+With the help of additional mirrors, in a system called the sky-spider, the observer can simultaneously observe the night sky emission from a blank field up to 58 arcseconds off-axis (This mode is not offered).
+A detailed description of the instrument design can be found in Eisenhauer et al. 20032 and Bonnet et al. 20043 and references given therein.
 All components are cooled in a bath cryostat to the temperature of liquid nitrogen.
 The liquid nitrogen reservoir sits below the instrument plate.